Affordable Rental Complexes

 Several complexes within Chula Vista offer affordable housing opportunities to qualifying low-income families.
 Each of these complexes offer units at various affordability levels.
 Please contact individual complexes directly for current availability and affordability requirements

-Named after a section of the National Housing Act, this HUD funded program subsidizes the rents of qualified low-income tenants to affordable levels.
-In general, to be eligible for Section 8 housing, a household's income may not exceed 50% of the area median income (AMI) adjusted for household size.
-The most common Section 8 assistance today is "tenant-based" and is provided through the Section 8 Certificate and Voucher Programs.
+This HUD funded program subsidizes the rents of qualified very low-income tenants to affordable levels.
+In general, to be eligible for a housing choice voucher, a household's income may not exceed 50% of the area median income (AMI) adjusted for household size.
+A family that is issued a housing voucher is responsible for finding a suitable housing unit of the family's choice where the owner agrees to rent under the program.

-For Chula Vista residents, the Section 8 Program is administered by the County of San Diego Housing Authority.
+For Chula Vista residents, the Housing Choice Voucher Program is administered by the County of San Diego Housing Authority.
 You may apply in person or online.
+For all other cities, please contact the respective Housing Authorities administering the Housing Choice Voucher Program (other cities).
 If you are interested in learning about portability to or from Chula Vista you must contact the County.

 Who to Contact